toshiakit/MatGPT/README.md

 * MatGPT runs on the 'LLMs with MATLAB' framework, which requires MATLAB R2023a or later.
 * MatGPT supports streaming API where response tokens are displayed as they come in.
 * MatGPT detects a URL included in a prompt, and retrieve its web content into the chat.
 * MatGPT lets you import a .m, .mlx, .csv or .txt file into the chat.
+PDF files are also supported if Text Analytics Toolbox is available.
+* MatGPT supports GPT-4 Turbo with Vision.
+You can pass the URL to an image or a local image file path ask questions about the image.

 Please note that imported content will be truncated if it exceeds the context window limit.